Kajaljain22/Amazon-Price-Tracker/README.md

 # Amazon-Price-Tracker
 A Python application that can be used to track the prices of any Amazon product on a daily basis.
 It informs the user in case of fallen prices by sending an email regarding the same.
 The user can set a limit on the price for the chosen product.

-Open scraper.py and run the file
+### Steps to run the project
+1. Fork the project.
+2. Clone the repo
+3. Run scraper.py

 ***Like it?
 [Star this repo](https://github.com/Kajaljain22/Amazon-Price-Tracker/) :star:***